Equivariant Principal Bundles over the 2-Sphere: Equivariant Bundles on 1-skeletons

-\end{proof} \begin{theorem} Let $X$ = $\mathfrak{T}$ be a tetrahedron and $A_4$ be the tetrahedral group of order 12 acting on $\mathfrak{T}$ and let $T$ be an orbit space of $\mathfrak T$ under the group action of $A_4$ with isotropy groupoid $\mathfrak{I}_3.$ Then, there is a bijection and \end{theorem} \begin{proof} $\mathfrak{T}$ is a split $A_4$-space, all equivariant bundles are split bundle. \end{proof} \begin{theorem} Let $X$ = $\mathcal C$ be a cube and $\mathfrak O$ be the octahedral group of order 24 and acting on the cube $\mathcal C$ and $O$ be the orbit space of $\mathcal C$ under the group action of $\mathfrak O$ with isotropy groupoid $\mathfrak{I}_4.$ Then, there is a bijection and \end{theorem} \begin{proof} \emph{ $\mathcal{C}$} is a split $\mathfrak O$-space, all equivariant bundles are split bundle. \end{proof} \begin{theorem} Let $X$ = $\mathcal I$ be an icosahedron and $H$ be an icosahedral group of order 60 acting on $\mathcal I$ and let $I$ be an orbit space of $\mathcal I$ under the group action of $H$ with isotropy groupoid $\mathfrak{I}_5.$ Then, there is a bijection and \end{theorem} \begin{proof} \emph{ $\mathcal{I}$} is a split $H$-space, all equivariant bundles are split bundle. \end{proof}
+\end{proof} \begin{theorem} Let $\mathfrak{T}$ be a $A_4$-equivariant tetrahedron and $A_4$ acting on $\mathfrak{T}$ be the tetrahedral group with the order 12.
+Let $T$ be an orbit space of $\mathfrak T$ under the group action $A_4$ with isotropy groupoid $\mathcal{I}_3.$ Then, there is a bijection and \end{theorem} \begin{proof} $\mathfrak{T}$ is a split $A_4$-space, all equivariant bundles are split bundle. \end{proof} \begin{theorem} Let $\mathcal{C}$ be a $S_4$-equivariant cube and $S_4$ acting on the cube $\mathcal{C}$ be the octahedral group with the order 24.
+Let $O$ be the orbit space of $\mathcal{C}$ under the group action $S_4$ with isotropy groupoid $\mathcal{I}_4.$ Then, there is a bijection and \end{theorem} \begin{proof} \emph{ $\mathcal{C}$} is a split $S_4$-space, all equivariant bundles are split bundle. \end{proof} \begin{theorem} Let $\mathcal O$ be an $A_5$-equivariant icosahedron and $A_5$ acting on $\mathcal O$ be an icosahedral group with the order 60.
+Let $I$ be an orbit space of $\mathcal O$ under the group action $A_5$ with isotropy groupoid $\mathcal{I}_5.$ Then, there is a bijection and \end{theorem} \begin{proof} $\mathcal O$ is a split $A_5$-space, all equivariant bundles are split bundle. \end{proof}